Beef Chili Recipe

 - Serve your chili with plenty of topping choices such as avocado, guacamole, cotjia cheese, cheddar cheese, cilantro, green onion, red onion, jalapeño slices, sour cream, crushed tortilla chips, and/or crumbled corn bread.

-Cornbread is the classic side dish for chili, and my Low Calorie Mexican Cornbread Muffins pair perfectly for a complete meal!
+Cornbread is the classic side dish for chili, and my Low Calorie Mexican Cornbread Muffins or this incredible Mexican Cornbread (personal favorite) pair perfectly for a complete meal!
 Other great options include serving this chili over a baked potato, on a hot dog, or poured over french fries.
 There are so many different ways to enjoy chili and you just can’t go wrong with this recipe!

 Chili Recipe Variations: